Holy Smoke!: Plot

 That night, after returning to the cabin, P.J. awakens to find a distressed, naked Ruth has lit the tree and her sari on fire.
-Ruth propositions P.J., and the two have sex.
+Ruth propositions P.J., and the two have sex; Ruth asks P.J.
+"Don't come, don't come", but P.J. still comes.
 In the morning, Yvonne, Tim, and Yani arrive to bring Ruth to a party, which P.J. accompanies her on.
 When they return, a drunken Ruth insults P.J.'s manhood before ordering him to perform oral sex on her.
 The next morning, P.J's assistant and lover, Carol, arrives from the United States, chastising him for screening her phone calls, and demanding he return home.
 She ultimately agrees to the deprogramming session lasting one more day.
 Ruth begins to taunt P.J. and emasculates him by making him wear a dress, but relents when he responds by writing the phrase "Be Kind" on her forehead; she is suddenly overcome with guilt and begins crying, confessing that she does not allow anyone to become emotionally close to her.

 Ruth decides to leave, but P.J., who believes himself to be in love with her, attempts to stop her.
 The two have a physical altercation in which he punches her, knocking her unconscious.
 P.J. leaves with an unconscious Ruth in the boot of his car.
 On the road, he encounters Tim, Robbie, and Yvonne en route to the cabin.
 P.J. tells them Ruth has fled, and that they should separate and search for her.
 Yvonne insists she accompany P.J., who reluctantly allows her in the car.
 As they drive, Yvonne hears Ruth banging on the lid of the boot, and orders him to stop the car.
 She lets Ruth out of the boot, and she begins running into the bush, with P.J. pursuing her on foot, proclaiming his love for her.
 P.J. eventually collapses of exhaustion in the heat, and has a vision of Ruth as the Durga before Yvonne, Tim, and Robbie come to his and Ruth's aid.
 Ruth departs with Yvonne, Tim, and Robbie, along with P.J., whom they place in the bed of the truck.
 During the drive, Ruth asks them to stop the truck.
 She gets into the bed with P.J., and comforts him.